 You may mentor your team to be the ‘best rebookers’ in town, but if you’re not providing a WOW client experience then it’s going to be difficult to increase your rebooking (and retention) rates.

 This post is all about increasing your rebooking hit rate, so if you’d like some practical salon marketing ideas on creating that WOW client experience head over to this blog post.

 When it comes to new clients, one easy way to both improve their salon experience and improve rebooking rates, is to match new clients with those stylists/therapists best suited to them on a price, personality and skill level.

-It’s tempting to ‘push’ new clients in the direction of your quietest staff, yet so often these staff are not the most suitable for the client’s needs.
+It’s tempting to ‘push’ new clients in the direction of your quietest team member, yet so often they are not the most suitable and compatible for the client’s needs.
 This immediately puts your therapist/stylist at a disadvantage when it comes to building a strong client relationship and getting that all-important rebooking.

 Educate your team to educate their clients about benefits to them of rebooking.

-- No grotty hair/beauty weeks while waiting to be squeezed in
+- No problematic hair/beauty weeks while waiting to be squeezed in.

 Coach your team never to abandon their client at end of appointment with the receptionist.
 The rebooking process, which began with the consultation, should be completed by them personally.
 If they want a busy column they can’t afford to leave rebooking to chance.